 Right before you tan, you'll need a hydrating lotion to prep areas prone to dryness like knees, elbows and ankles.
 My top choice is Nécessaire's Fragrance Free Body Lotion.
 Will share more details about this step below!

 In the past, I would tan my face with my leftover self-tanner after tanning my body.
 While this worked for me, I recommend using a self-tanner specifically formulated for my face which I've actually come to prefer since many also contain skincare ingredients.

 The more product you use, the darker your tan will develop.
-I usually mix about 5 drops of product in with a light moisturizer and rub in, making sure to cover all areas of my face down to my neck.
-There are a lot of products out there that either feel like you have nothing on your face, or feel like you have way too much.
-St. Tropez's (one of my OG favorite brands) Tan Luxe Glow Tonic Drops and Lux Unfiltered's No.12 Bronzing Face Drops are my favorite products out there for the most natural, sunkissed tan.
+I usually mix about 5 drops of product in with a light moisturizer or serum and rub it in, making sure to cover all areas of my face down to my neck.
+There are a lot of products out there that either feel like you have nothing on your face, or feel like you have way too much.+Lux Unfiltered's N°12 Bronzing Face Drops is my favorite product out there for the most natural, sunkissed glow.

-  When it comes to the best self tanners for fair skin, hands down, St. Tropez x Ashley Graham and Tan Again Ultra Dark are at the top of my list.
+When it comes to the best self tanners for fair skin, I have a few favorites in my rotation.
 These self tanners have all of the qualities you look for: natural ingredients, natural color, mild or pleasant smell, smooth application, lasting color and an even fade.
 The best self tanners for fair skin also tend to contain either brown or green undertones, so always be on the lookout for those!

 See a tutorial of how I apply here!

 Dolce Glow by Isabel Alysa is brand new to my routine and when I first tried it, it immediately moved to the top of my list.
 It was founded by one of the most in-demand tanning artists for celebs, and with Miley Cyrus as one of the brand's investors, it quickly became popular.